-FP RTX 9.05
+FP RTX 9.10

-Organizations that purchase services from providers that operate adventure-based activities with a significant degree of risk request proof of accreditation, licensure, or certification with a nationally recognized authority for the activity being conducted
+Organizations that purchase services from providers that operate adventure-based activities with a significant degree of risk request proof of accreditation, licensure, or certification with a nationally recognized authority for the activity being conducted, when available.

 NA The organization does not purchase services from providers that operate adventure-based activities.